arbor-sim/arbor/doc/python.rst

 Arbor only officially supports Python 3.6 and later, and all examples in the documentation are in Python 3.
-While it is possible to install and run Arbor using Python 2.7 by setting the ``PYTHON_EXECUTABLE`` variable when :ref:`configuring CMake <pythonfrontend>`, support is only provided for using Arbor with Python 3.6 and later.
+While it is possible to install and run Arbor using Python 2.7 by setting the ``PYTHON_EXECUTABLE`` variable when :ref:`configuring CMake <install-python>`, support is only provided for using Arbor with Python 3.6 and later.

 Installing